dcervenkov/markdown-diary/README.md

 ## Known Issues

 - PyQt 5.10 crashes, printing 'Could not find QtWebEngineProcess' and a stack trace.
 Apparently [others](https://github.com/spyder-ide/spyder/issues/6577) have encountered a similar problem.
-For now, I advise you to downgrade PyQt (e.g., `pip3 install pyqt5<5.10`).
+PyQt 5.11 or newer don't have the issue.
+If you can't use newer PyQt, you can downgrade PyQt (e.g., `pip3 install pyqt5<5.10`).